SlicBeat Documentation

 Filters

-Each sample and synth instrument has an optional filter section with 7 filter types:
+Each sample and Looms instrument has an optional filter section with 7 filter types:

 Standard Filters